Wapiti08/Wapiti08.github.io/about.md

 (2023–2026).

-My research background spans AI security, cyber defence, and graph-based learning, with over six years of experience in research and development related to security analytics, threat intelligence, and trustworthy AI systems.
+My research background spans AI security, cyber defence, and graph-based learning, with over seven years of experience in research and development related to security analytics, threat intelligence, and trustworthy AI systems.

 I primarily work with Python, Go, and Rust, and I have a strong interest in secure system design and practical cyber defence.